 The positioning of Andhra Pradesh as an attractive major destination for various local and international investors will require significant investments in infrastructure development in Amaravati - the proposed people's capital of the state.
 The high developmental expenditure is required for execution of these mega plans which will be funded largely through long term investments and borrowings from various domestic and international investors.
 Andhra Pradesh has already signed 734 Memoranda of Understanding (MoU) involving an amount of Rs.4.39 lakh Cr. at the Sunrise AP Summit held in February 2018.
 The state has announced a range of policies such as Textile and Apparel Policy, Biotechnology policy, Retail Trade Policy, IT policy, Aerospace & Defense Manufacturing policy.
-Besides the participation of the private sector through Public-Private Partnership (PPP), the State Government and the Central Government are expected to support these development plans through various fiscal sops, equity contributions, soft loans and issuance of guarantees in favor of the lenders to these projects.
+Besides the participation of the private sector through Public-Private

+Partnership (PPP), the State Government and the Central Government are expected to support these development plans through various fiscal sops, equity contributions, soft loans and issuance of guarantees in favor of the lenders to these projects.

 The socio economic benefits from this developmental expenditure, in terms of better quality of life and higher revenues are expected to accrue gradually, whereas the capital expenditure plans are mostly front ended.
 Further, the fiscal flexibility of GoAP is relatively limited given the high fiscal deficit of 4.54 per cent of the state's GSDP as on 2017-18 (RE) albeit it has improved from 5.66 per cent for the previous year.
 The ability of Andhra Pradesh to maintain the trade-off between growth and fiscal discipline will be a key determinant of its future credit profile.
-The debt burden of Andhra Pradesh state has increased to Rs.
-225,234 Cr.
-(28.40% of GSDP) from Rs.
-201,314 Cr.
-(28.79% of GSDP) during 2016-17.
+The debt burden of Andhra Pradesh state has remained at Rs.
+252,020 Cr.
+(27.3% of GSDP) (2018-19 Budget Estimate) from Rs.
+227,820 Cr.
+(28.40% of GSDP) during 2017-18 (Revised Estimate).
 The state's revenue deficit for 2017-18 (RE) is at 0.66% of GSDP (previous year 3.15%).
-With the general elections expected in FY20, the state's ability to curb its expenditure programmes is limited thereby precluding the possibility of any significant improvement in fiscal metrics.
 The influence of adverse macro-economic factors such as cutbacks in capex plans by corporates, and hardening of interest rates may impinge on the investment flows into the state in the near term thereby increasing the pressure on the Government to step up its expenditure plans.

-ACUITE believes that Andhra Pradesh's blue print for growth and development within the next 5-10 years are steps in the right direction.
+Acuité believes that Andhra Pradesh's blue print for growth and development within the next 5-10 years are steps in the right direction.
 The timely and efficient implementation of these plans against the backdrop of a competitive macroeconomic environment, and the balancing of the growth objectives vis a vis fiscal targets will be crucial determinants of the state's credit profile over the medium to long term.